Getting a Mortgage Using Joint Income

 Breakups happen, and if you have a mortgage with a partner who you have split from, there are a few options available to you:

-• Transfer the mortgage into a sole name, although the partner remaining on the mortgage would need to be able to afford to buy out the other partner, and meet the affordability criteria of the mortgage on their own going forwards
+• Transfer the mortgage into a sole name, although the partner remaining on the mortgage would need to be able to afford to buy out the other partner and meet the affordability criteria of the mortgage on their own going forward

-• Selling the property and splitting the profit/proceeds of sale
+• Selling the property and splitting the profit/proceeds of the sale

 • Remortgaging to a buy-to-let and using the rental income to make the repayments, bearing in mind that you will remain jointly responsible if the property is vacant